 - Job description simplifies the whole recruitment process by aligning it with the factors imperative for the selection of candidates thus reducing the workload of the human resource department.

-- It plays a foundational role for formulating job specification thus is different from the content mentioned in the same.
+- It plays a foundational role in formulating job specifications and thus is different from the content mentioned in the same.

 - It helps the company find the best suitable candidates as they have the major skills and qualifications mentioned in the job description.